Resortlife Maldives

 To highlight the existential threat rising seas pose to the Maldives, President Nasheed convenes the world's first underwater cabinet meeting off Girifushi.
 Ministers in scuba gear sign an SOS declaration to the world's climate negotiators.
 The images circle the globe.

-On 17 October 2009, seven weeks before the UN climate summit in Copenhagen, President Mohamed Nasheed and eleven of his cabinet ministers put on scuba gear and held a cabinet meeting four metres below the surface of the Indian Ocean, off the island of Girifushi.
-They signed a declaration — written in waterproof pencil on a plastic slate — demanding that global CO₂ concentrations be slashed to 350 parts per million.
+On 17 October 2009, seven weeks before the Copenhagen climate summit, President Mohamed Nasheed and eleven ministers put on scuba gear and held a cabinet meeting four metres below the Indian Ocean, off Girifushi.
+They signed a declaration — written in waterproof pencil on a plastic slate — demanding that global CO₂ be cut to 350 parts per million.

-It was, of course, stagecraft.
-But it was devastatingly effective stagecraft.
-The photographs ran on front pages in every major newspaper in the world within 24 hours.
-For the first time in its modern history, the Maldives became the moral voice of a global issue — tiny, specific, immediately comprehensible, and impossible to argue with.
+It was theatre — and devastatingly effective theatre.
+The photographs ran on front pages worldwide within twenty-four hours.
+For the first time, the Maldives became the moral voice of a global issue: tiny, specific, immediately understood, and impossible to argue with.

-The 350 ppm target has not been met.
-CO₂ concentrations passed 420 ppm in 2023.
-The Maldivian government has since pursued land reclamation, sea walls, and elevated artificial islands as adaptation strategies.
-The underwater cabinet meeting remains the most widely circulated single image of the climate crisis ever produced by a sovereign state.
+The 350 ppm goal has not been met; CO₂ passed 420 ppm in 2023.
+The Maldives has turned to land reclamation, sea walls and elevated artificial islands.
+The underwater cabinet remains the most widely circulated single image of the climate crisis ever produced by a sovereign state.

 Contested